 Pueblo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pueblo is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Pueblo who work in office and administrative support (15.16%), sales jobs (12.05%), and food service (8.26%).

-The percentage of adults in Pueblo who are college-educated is close to the national average for all communities of 21.84%: 19.48% of the adults in Pueblo have a bachelor's degree or advanced degree.
+The education level of Pueblo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.48% of adults 25 and older in Pueblo have a college degree.

 The per capita income in Pueblo in 2010 was $20,093, which is lower middle income relative to Colorado and the nation.
 This equates to an annual income of $80,372 for a family of four.
 However, Pueblo contains both very wealthy and poor people as well.